BLT 1/1, 11th MEU Conducts Heliborne Raid at MCB Camp Pendleton

-U.S. Marines with Alpha Company, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit, move towards an objective during a heliborne raid at Marine Corps Base Camp Pendleton, California, March 24, 2021.
-The company traveled from ship-to-shore via CH-53E Super Stallions from Marine Medium Tiltrotor Squadron (VMM) 165 (Reinforced), 11th MEU, in order to seize a town and clear it of enemy combatants.
+U.S. Marines with Alpha Company, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit, provide security during a heliborne raid exercise at Marine Corps Base Camp Pendleton, California, March 24, 2021.
+The company traveled from ship-to-shore via CH-53E Super Stallions from Marine Medium Tiltrotor Squadron (VMM) 165 (Reinforced), 11th MEU, to simulate clearing a town while in a training environment.
 U.S. Navy and Marine Corps integration training provides the Essex Amphibious Ready Group/11th MEU its first opportunity to plan, brief, and execute multiple mission packages.
 (U.S. Marine Corps Photo by Sgt.
 Alexis Flores)

 |Date Taken: